thesanchesoficial/shortcut/README.md

   shortcut:
 ```

-2. Import get in files that it will be used:
+2. Import shortcut in files that it will be used:

 ```dart
 import 'package:shortcut/shortcut.dart';